 For this look, the undercut haircut is taken to the extreme.
 Hair is shorn close to the scalp, resulting in the awesome “V” shape.
 The rest of the hair may be left loose to conceal the short shaved section on more conservative occasions.

-Reminiscent of the 1980s style a la Molly Ringwald, this new and updated undercut bob shows off sleek, straight tresses with ease.
+Reminiscent of the 1980s style a la Molly Ringwald, this new and updated short bob shows off sleek, straight tresses with ease.
 Adding in an angled and shaped base layer, you let the remaining hair fall easily into place.

-Female hairstyles don’t always have to be long to be feminine – instead, try this under cut that features a dash of girly purple color throughout the top.
+Female hairstyles don’t always have to be long to be feminine – instead, try this undercut that features a dash of girly purple color throughout the top.

 An undercut hairstyle for women with curly hair can keep otherwise unruly tresses under control.
-Start with an undercut bob that is on the longer side, and then allow your natural curls to tumble down from atop.
+Start with an undercut pixie that is on the longer side, and then allow your natural curls to tumble down from atop.
 Cute, curly and unique – you can embrace your girly side without having to deal with a complicated style.